Context

 - Wire transfer fan to timer switch. — stage:: 6

-- Install outdoor unit on concrete pad. — stage:: 6
+- Install Loft System outdoor condenser on shared pad. — stage:: 6

 - Install makeup air inlet (exterior cap, backdraft damper, interior grille). — stage:: 6